 No team goes into a press conference saying, “We’re going to win next week” and leaves it at that.
 They don’t just make a resolution to win.
 They develop a Game Plan.

 When football teams prepare for an upcoming game, a great deal of film review, study and analysis is conducted.
 A team needs to review their performance in recent weeks and identify what’s working and what needs improvement.
-They look at the film of the upcoming opponent to find their strengths and pick out any/all weaknesses that can be exploited.
+They look at the films of the upcoming opponent to find their strengths and pick out any/all weaknesses that can be exploited.
 They heavily study how the opponent’s plays develop and how individual performers execute.
 They adjust their game plan accordingly.
 To do anything short would be a recipe for disaster.